jdominiclobo/Employee-Hand-Book/engineering-skills/cloud/api-gateway.md

    - Lambda authorizers.
 6. Implement API Gateway logging and monitoring using CloudWatch.
 7. Troubleshooting through API Gateway logs and metrics.
+8. Integration with services like SNS, Step functions.
+9. Create Request and Response Template using VTL.

 ## Resources 📚